-Cecil was a man retired and living alone waiting out the end of his day.
+Cecil was a man retired and living alone, waiting out the end of his days.
 He gladly welcomed the friendship and company of the younger man.
-Mark was a man living alone in the middle of a crowd waiting his turn for the end of a dying marriage and a job at a company where he was once a part owner and now was simply owned by it and the rest of the ever impersonal corporate world.
-Cecil Lawrence was Mark’s only near by friend in a world that kept losing people Mark felt he could trust.
-Unfortunately it was destined to be a shortlived bond for both men though.
+Mark was a man living alone in the middle of a crowd, waiting for the end of a dying marriage and a job at a company where he was once a part owner and was now simply owned by the company and the rest of the impersonal corporate world.
+Cecil Lawrence was Mark’s only nearby friend in a world that kept losing people Mark felt he could trust.
+Unfortunately, it was destined to be a short-lived bond for both men.

-A year after meeting and a few days after his friend’s death Mark received a phone call from a Dallas law office handling Cecil’s affairs and informing Mark he was the sole heir to Cecil's estate.
+A year after their meeting and a few days after his friend’s death Mark received a phone call from the Dallas law firm handling Cecil’s affairs and informing Mark that he was the sole heir to Cecil's estate.
 The lawyer then invited Mark to his offices the next day.
-Grief gave way the following day to curiosity and concern as Mark was faced with more than just the normal last will and testament in the form of a safety deposit box key and instructions how to gain access to the box in a bank vault in the Bahamas.
+Grief gave way to curiosity and concern as Mark was faced with more than just the normal last will and testament in the form of a safety deposit box key and instructions on how to gain access to the box in a bank vault in the Bahamas.

-A week later, obeying Cecil’s demand for complete secrecy Mark arrived at the Commonwealth Intercontinental Bank in Nashua without anyone really knowing he was there.
-It was there in Nashua, sitting in the safety deposit vault room, Mark read a long letter from his friend and a handful of old news paper clippings, that Mark Vogel discovered Cecil Lawrence was not what he claim to be when they first met a year earlier.
-In fact he was not really even Cecil Lawrence.
-At the end of his reading Mark found, in addition to inheriting the proceeds of this man’s life from his time in Dallas, that same man was leaving him a lot more from a life that had been erased, forgotten, and even buried ……..
+A week later, obeying Cecil’s demand for complete secrecy, Mark quietly arrived at the Commonwealth Intercontinental Bank in Nassau.
+It was there, in Nassau, sitting in the safety deposit vault room, reading a long letter from his friend and a handful of old newspaper clippings, that Mark Vogel discovered the real Cecil Lawrence, who was not what he claimed to be when they first met a year earlier.
+In fact, he was not even Cecil Lawrence.
+At the end of his reading Mark found that, in addition to inheriting the proceeds of this man’s life from his time in Dallas, this enigmatic man had left him a lot more from a life that had been erased, forgotten, and even buried … .

-Come back soon to learn more regarding the 2018 release date of Purely By Accident.
+Come back soon to learn more regarding the May 2018 release of Purely By Accident.
 A new novel by writer Jim Beegle.

 Soon to be available at all fine retail and ebook outlets.